jurgen-kluft/go-home/docs/SMARTHOME-DEVICES.md

   - Should have touch display so that we can control it easily.
 - An ESPNOW Gateway that can receive data from all the sensors over ESPNOW and send it to a server
   - Sensors that can measure air quality, presence, bed presence, door/window status, etc.
+  - Gateway will also send a time-sync packet every hour.

 ## Air Quality Elite

-This is for an area where we want to also measure Temperature, Humidity, PM, VOC and NOx.
+This is for an area where we want to also measure PM, VOC, CO and NOx.

 - SEN66, Sensirion Sensor (500 RMB, 70 USD)
   - Measures: Temperature, Humidity, PM (0.5, 1.0, 2.5, 10.0), CO2, VOC, NOx